Sunday, October 6, 2024

 • This “Frostitita” routine is some hacky-ass shit.

 • Now we’re getting Maya trying to crack Kristen up for no apparent reason.
-Save that for behind the scenes!
+Save that shit for behind the scenes!

 • Listening to them take a dump all over “Waterloo” is particularly painful.